alttch/finac/doc/queries.rst

 The URI can be requested either via GET (with param q=<query>) or via POST (with list of queries in JSON payload).

+Finac API key should be put into *X-Auth-Key* request header variable.

 The response format is:

 .. code:: javascript